MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 Modern browsers have a built-in set of developer tools that allow you to inspect the HTML, CSS, and JavaScript loaded on the current page.
 You can access these developer tools using the keyboard shortcut `Ctrl`+`Shift`+`I`.
 Using the `F12` key is also a common keyboard shortcut to open the developer tools however this will not work inside Power Apps Studio due to it being already used for the **Download App** keyboard shortcut.

-### Bundling using webpack
+### Bundling using web pack

-When writing code components using TypeScript, your code will likely look very different from the JavaScript that is emitted into the bundled code component output.
-When you run `npm start` or `npm start watch`, the `pcf-scripts` module (added to the `packages.json` by running `pac pcf init`) uses webpack to build multiple TypeScript files into a single `bundle.js` inside the `out` folder.
-This folder will also contain any other resources (e.g. `html`/`css`) that are referenced by your `ControlManifest.Input.xml` including the manifest itself, but named instead as just `ControlManifest.xml`.
+When writing code components using TypeScript, your code will likely look different from the JavaScript that is emitted into the bundled code component output.
+When you run `npm start` or `npm start watch`, the `pcf-scripts` module (added to the `packages.json` by running `pac pcf init`) uses web pack to build multiple TypeScript files into a single `bundle.js` inside the `out` folder.
+This folder will also contain any other resources (for example, `html`/`css`) that are referenced by your `ControlManifest.Input.xml` including the manifest itself, but named instead as just `ControlManifest.xml`.

 When you use modern TypeScript language features such as import/export or async/await that are not supported by the targeted browsers, the build process will transpile the TypeScript into JavaScript without using these language features.
 The source maps that are output as part of the development build, provide the information to the developer tools so that breakpoint locations in your TypeScript can be mapped to the corresponding line of JavaScript.
 Equally, when an exception occurs or you step through the code, you can see the original TypeScript line rather than the underlying transpiled JavaScript.